DFL-Ligapokal: History

-The Ligapokal was played as a unique event in 1972 because the Olympics in Munich had caused a postponement of the regular season kick-off.
-Until 1996 there was a single match between the German champions (Deutscher Meister) and German Cup winners (Pokalsieger), which was called German Supercup and is akin to the English FA Community Shield.
-A competition featuring four other big clubs who had not qualified for the Supercup, the Fuji-Cup, also existed from 1986.
+The first Ligapokal was played as a unique event in 1972 because the Olympics in Munich had caused a postponement of the regular season kick-off.
+From 1987 to 1996 there was a single match between the German champions (Deutscher Meister) and German Cup winners (Pokalsieger), the German Supercup, akin to the English FA Community Shield.
+An unofficial competition featuring four other big clubs who had not qualified for the Supercup, the Fuji-Cup (played in 1986 as the Casio-Cup), also existed from 1986 to 1996.

-In 1997 this was extended to a cup competition consisting of six teams, the top five placed teams from the Bundesliga plus the German Cup winners, with the cup winners and champions entering in the semifinals.
+In 1997 this was extended to a cup competition consisting of six teams, the top five placed teams from the Bundesliga plus the German Cup winners, with the cup winners and champions entering in the semi-finals.
 If the cup winner was the same as any of the top five finishers in the league, the 6th place team was entitled to participate and the format was adjusted accordingly.

 In the 2007 edition, the participating teams were the top four teams from the Bundesliga, the German Cup winners, as well as the winners of the 2.
 Bundesliga.

+On three occasions (2003, 2005 and 2007), neither the league title holders nor the cup winners featured in the final.
+The lowest-ranked winners were Hertha BSC in 2001 who qualified via 5th place in the 2000–01 Bundesliga; the same team won a year later as 4th-place qualifiers, as did Hamburger SV in 2003 and Bayern Munich (the last of their six victories) in 2007.